Liability Car Insurance Explained: Coverage, Costs & How Much You Need

 Cons

-• You pay all repair costs regardless of fault
+• You pay all repair costs out of pocket

 • Inadequate for financed or leased vehicles

-Consider your vehicle's value, your financial situation, and your risk tolerance when deciding between liability-only and full coverage.
-If an accident totaling your car would create serious financial hardship, upgrading to full coverage provides crucial protection despite higher premiums.
+Consider your vehicle's value, your financial situation, and your risk tolerance when deciding between liability-only and full coverage car insurance.
+If an accident totaling your car would create serious financial hardship, upgrading provides crucial protection despite higher premiums.
+You can also review our car insurance coverage recommendations to help guide your decision.

 Liability Car Insurance vs Full Coverage

-The liability car insurance vs full coverage decision represents one of the most important choices drivers make about their financial protection.
-These two approaches offer dramatically different levels of coverage, costs, and risk exposure that directly impact your wallet in accident scenarios.
+The liability car insurance vs full coverage decision represents one of the most important choices drivers make about financial protection.
+These two approaches offer dramatically different levels of coverage, costs, and risk exposure.

 Liability-only coverage includes only bodily injury and property damage liability, meeting minimum legal requirements in most states.
 Full coverage adds collision insurance (covering your vehicle in at-fault accidents) and comprehensive insurance (protecting against theft, vandalism, weather damage, and other non-collision events).
-The cost difference is substantial—full coverage typically costs 100% more than liability-only, averaging $2,697 annually versus $1,407 for minimum coverage.
+As of 2026, full coverage averages $208–$225 per month nationally ($2,496–$2,697/year), compared to just $53–$68 per month for minimum liability-only coverage.

 When Full Coverage Makes Sense